8 Coed Recreational Flag Football Rules

 TIME

-Play will be divided into (2) 21 minute halves.
+Play will be divided into two 21-minute halves.
 Teams flip flop direction, and the team that started the game on defense will start the second half on offense.
-There will be a running clock maintained by a referee except for the final 1 minute of each half.
-During the first 20 minutes, of each half the clock runs continuously with the exception of time-outs and serious injury.
-In the first 20 minutes of each half if a team takes a time out after a touchdown, prior to the extra point attempt, the clock will not start until the defensive team takes over on offense and snaps the ball.
+There will be a running clock maintained by a referee except for the final 1 minute of the game.
+During the first 20 minutes of the 2nd half the clock runs continuously with the exception of time-outs or serious injury.
+In the first 20 minutes of the 2nd half, if a team takes a time out after a touchdown prior to the extra point attempt, the clock will not start until the defensive team takes over on offense and snaps the ball.

 • an incomplete pass is thrown